If you’ve got a living room & you wish it were bigger, just consider these Easy Homemade Decorations for a spacious & comfortable living room!

 Gone are the days when people used to push their furniture against the walls to create spacious living rooms.
 With new décor styles launched across the years, you can now create a spacious living room despite its small size.
 Mirrors, color palettes, modern sofas, and tables… all contribute to space out your living room and give it a new dimension.
 Of course, with a small living room, the display of your furniture remains a challenge, but new and easy homemade decorations styles are here to give you some inspirations to tweak the display and make it more spacious and up to the trends.

 The size of the rug is relevant to the décor style you are choosing While in classic styles, rug sizes should be big, covering the majority of the floor until beneath the furniture, modern décor styles call for simpler smaller rugs that give the floor space to breath.
 This means that the rug should be centered in the living room, displayed under the main coffee table, while floor tiles form a path between the sofas and the rug.

 I’m talking here about the main coffee table and the side tables that go along.

-Instead of choosing a coffee table that you like, and then find side tables that can go along, invest in some research to find a suitable coffee table that comes originally with side tables as a design combo.
-Nowadays, many furniture shops offer a wide range of complete tables set that come in different designs, sizes, colors that fit the style of any consumer.
+Instead of choosing a coffee table that you like, and then finding side tables that can go along, invest in some research to find a suitable coffee table that comes originally with side tables as a design combo.
+Nowadays, many furniture shops offer a wide range of complete table sets that come in different designs, sizes, and colors that fit the style of any consumer.